Unidata/netcdf/NUG-gradle/pages/netcdf_objects.md

 A dimension length is either an arbitrary positive integer or unlimited.
 Dimensions with an unlimited length are called unlimited dimensions or record dimensions.

+## Dimension Scope in a Group Hierarchy
+Dimensions are scoped such that they can be seen in all descendant groups.
+That is, dimensions can be shared between variables in different groups, if they are defined in a parent group.

 ## Dimension advice
 It is possible (since version 3.1 of netCDF) to use the same dimension more than once in specifying a variable shape.
 For example, correlation(instrument, instrument) could be a matrix giving correlations between measurements using different instruments.